BGSU-RNA/RNA-3D-correspondence/help.md

 ![Example3](/assets/example3.png)

 ### Example 4: NMR internal loop
-[Example 4](https://rna.bgsu.edu/correspondence/comparison?selection=IL_6MCI_003&exp_method=all&resolution=all&scope=EC&input_form=True) illustrates the variability of an internal loop across 10 models in each of two 3D structures solved by solution NMR.
+[Example 4](https://rna.bgsu.edu/correspondence/comparison?selection=IL_6MCI_003&exp_method=all&resolution=all&scope=EC&input_form=True) illustrates the variability of an internal loop across 10 models in each of two 3D structures of [7SK RNA](https://rfam.org/family/RF00100) solved by solution NMR.
 The selected instances show four different possible orientations of U41.
 When starting with an NMR structure, use experimental technique ''NMR'' or use experimental technique ''all'' and resolution threshold ''all''.
 One can use R3DMCS to view the variability across models for a single PDB entry solved by NMR, even if the equivalence class has only one structure in it.
+This query takes about 3 seconds to return 20 instances.

 ![Example4](/assets/example4.png)